Nicholas weakens into tropical storm, battering Texas, Louisiana with rain | Science-Environment

 - United States

-FLIGHTS CANCELED The Houston independent school district canceled Tuesday's classes, while dozens of schools across both states shut on Monday.
+FLIGHTS CANCELED The Houston Independent School District canceled Tuesday's classes, while dozens of schools across both states were shut on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)